-Students are required to write a senior-level research paper in an area of mathematics which demonstrates a scholarly command of the subject.
-Usually students will use the major paper completed in the Mathematical Sciences Capstone for this requirement.
-Students will continue revising their paper with their major adviser and will submit a final draft of this paper to the chair of the department for approval.
+Students are required to write a senior-level resarch paper in an area of mathematics which demonstrates a scholarly command of the subject.
+The writing proficiency will be satisfied with the successful completion of the major paper in the Mathematical Sciences Capstone, MATH 400.